joshua-p-williams/management-dashboard/docs/architecture-definition.md

 ## 🔧 Architectural Overview

 This application is a **modular, component-based hybrid app** built using the .NET MAUI framework with Blazor for UI composition.
-It will adopt a **clean layered architecture** and use **Formula.SimpleRepo** with **Dapper** to manage SQLite persistence.
+It adopts a **clean layered architecture** and uses **Formula.SimpleRepo** with **Dapper** to manage SQLite persistence.
 The focus is on an offline-first experience with modular utility panels that plug into a central navigation shell.

 ---

-## 📐 Architectural Layers
+## 📖 Architectural Layers

 ```
 [ AppShell (MAUI) ]
        ↓
-[ Blazor UI (MudBlazor Components) ]
+[ Blazor UI (Blazorise + Fluent Components) ]
        ↓
 [ UI Logic (Pages / Components) ]
        ↓